 .
 When mcmc = FALSE

-code without running it.
+to get a posterior without running the code.
 You can cut and paste this code into a new R-script if you wish and run it there (ESPECIALLY USEFUL FOR DEBUGGING WHEN YOU GET AN ERROR AT THIS STAGE).
-Alternatively, you can have the greta
+Alternatively and preferably, the numpyro

-code run automatically by setting mcmc = TRUE
+code should run automatically in the background by setting mcmc = TRUE

-or simply omitting the argument because it is the default value.
+or simply omitting this argument because it is the default value.
 Usage is shown below:

 # running Bayesian inference